Who profits from a “broken public school” narrative?

 (Read more about their book here.)

-Don’t Believe the Hype: Charters vs. Traditional Public Schools
+Don’t Believe the Hype: Charters vs. Traditional (Real) Public Schools

-Additionally, evidence is coming out confirming the proliferation of charters is actually hurting our public education system.
-Recently, Black Lives Matter and the NAACP called for a freeze on charter school expansion and an increase in investment in traditional public schools.
+And despite the surge in charter messaging that they are more “equitable”, the evidence is mounting.
+Charter proliferation is actually hurting our public education system.
+So much so that in 2016 Black Lives Matter and the NAACP called for a freeze on charter school expansion and an increase in investment in traditional public schools.
 Kristina Rizga, outlines reasons we should be concerned with charter schools, including: “skimming” students, unregulated growth, lack of oversight, and inequitable disciplinary practices.

 Why are we buying this narrative?

 Getting back to where we began… We all know commercial products are vying for our money.
-They use advertising to create “brand recognition” and position themselves in the market.
-Like it or not, education in our country is a part of this marketplace.
+Like it or not, education in our country is big business.
+Charters, private schools, and edu-nonprofits use careful messaging and advertisements to create “brand recognition” and position themselves in the marketplace.
 Just like Coke, and Nike and Apple, various groups are working to spin a narrative to move more public and private dollars their way.